- When and where will Accelerator be held?

 - How will Accelerator strengthen my resume?

 Participants will be better able to present themselves to employers as well-rounded candidates ready to make contributions on the job on day one.
-Students will have a wealth of experiences to draw from during interviews as well as being able to list globally recognized companies that they have worked with.
+Students will have a wealth of experiences to draw from during interviews and will be able to list globally recognized companies that they have worked with.

 - Should I attend Accelerator to prepare for an MBA program?